-Open countryside, green areas and bio-diversity were identified by consultation responders as important matters.
+Open countryside, green areas and biodiversity were identified by consultation responders as important matters.
 Local people were concerned about the impact of development.
 Although the Newport town boundary encloses the urban environment quite tightly the areas of open countryside within and around the Town are valued by residents for their rural qualities as farmland and visually as areas of open fields, woods and hedgerows that support wildlife.

-The Telford & Wrekin Local Plan includes a number of Policies that relate to and seek to protect the natural environment, open countryside, bio-diversity, trees, and woodlands.
-The countryside around Newport is largely Grade 3 that is regarded as being of the best and most versatile agricultural land, with some Grade 2.
+The emerging Telford & Wrekin Local Plan includes a number of Policies that relate to and seek to protect the natural environment, open countryside, biodiversity, trees, and woodlands.

+The countryside around Newport is largely Grade 3, with some Grade 2.
 The NPPF seeks to project such good quality agricultural land.

 In a recent appeal decision in respect of land at Kestrel Way the Planning Inspector dismissed the appeal by developers seeking to build housing in this location.
-In his decision letter the Inspector emphasized that the site lies outside the built up area of Newport where new development is to be controlled.
+In his decision letter the Inspector emphasised that the site lies outside the built up area of Newport where new development is to be controlled.
 The Planning Inspector concluded that to extend the built-up area would create a focal point where the composition of the landscape is overwhelmingly rural.
 Residents and the Town Council consider that this principle applies to all of the areas of open countryside that remain within the Neighbourhood Plan boundary and form an important landscape buffer around the built-up area.